palewire/first-django-admin/docs/index.rst

     $ activate
     $ cd ..

-Make a new directory and move into it.

 Use ``pip`` on the command line to install `Django <https://www.djangoproject.com/>`_, a Python "framework" we'll use to put together our website.